-, ippen endix 1 - Devon Pension Fund Risk Regi neren t Risk Cı ırrent Risk Risk no. Description of Risk and Potential Impact Impact Likelihood Combined Score Mitigating Controls Impact Likelihood Combined Score Risk Owner Additional Plans Timescale Governance Arrangements/Code of Practice PP1 Failure to issue Annual Benefit statements to active and deferred members by 31st August: Reputational risk and complaints Fines 2 4 8 Project management approach Regular contact with employers to get data.
-Monthly interfacing to reduce workload at year end Statements to employers for 31/7/17 to allow time for distribution to staff prior to 31/8/17 2 3 6 Mike Germon monthly interfaces.
-Many 31.08.17 to have all pre April 2017 leavers processed PP2 Failure to provide Basic information about the LGPS including: how benefits are worked out; how member and employer contributions are calculated 2 4 8 Reviews of documentation/letters Website regularly update Links to Pension Funds investment information and LGPS included on website 2 3 6 Charlotte Thompson / Shirley Cuthbert / Rachel Lamb PP3 Non-compliance with legislation and failure to correctly implement new legislation and regulations, resulting in: Incorrect payments being made.
-Risk of financial loss and damage to reputation.
+In neren t Risk Cu irrent Risk r Additional Plans Timescale Risk no. Description of Risk and Potential Impact Impact Likelihood Combined Score Mitigating Controls Impact Likelihood Combined Score Risk Owner Additional Plans Timescale PP1 Failure to issue Annual Benefit statements to active and deferred members by 31st August: Reputational risk and complaints Fines 2 4 8 Project management approach Regular contact with employers to obtain data.
+Monthly interfacing to reduce workload at year end Statements to employers for 31/7/18 to allow time for distribution to staff prior to 31/8/18 2 3 6 Dan Harris / Rachel Lamb / Mike Germon We are looking to increase employer take up of monthly interfaces and are exploring options to improve software processes.
+31.08.18 to have all pre April 2018 leavers processed PP2 Failure to provide Basic information about the LGPS including: how benefits are worked out; how member and employer contributions are calculated 2 4 8 Reviews of documentation/letters Website regularly update Links to Pension Funds investment information and LGPS included on website A revised New Starter pack has been designed and is now provided to members 2 3 6 Dan Harris / Shirley Cuthbert / Rachel Lamb / Natalie Taylor Our methods and content of communication will be reviewed to ensure that members and employers are provided with accurate and relevant information.
+Ongoing PP3 Non-compliance with legislation and failure to correctly implement new legislation and regulations, resulting in: • Incorrect payments being made. • Risk of financial loss and damage to reputation.
 3 3 9 LGA/External training.
 Project work approach to implementation of legislative changes.
 In house training for all staff.
-Use of Perspective and Bulletins 2 2 4 Charlotte Thompson / Shirley Cuthbert / Rachel Lamb PP4 Failure of employing authority to provide timely and accurate member data and not fulfilling their responsibilities resulting in delays or errors with benefit payments. • Risk of financial loss and damage to reputation. • Incorrect benefit calculations • Delays while we request missing information 3 3 9 Administration Strategy in place since April 2015, employer duties clearly identified.
+Use of Perspective and Bulletins 2 2 4 A Training and Technical team is now in place, following the Pension Review.
+The team has commenced delivering training across the teams.
+Ongoing PP4 Failure of employing authority to provide timely and accurate member data and not fulfilling their responsibilities resulting in delays or errors with benefit payments.
+Risk of financial loss and damage to reputation.
+Incorrect benefit calculations Delays while we request missing information 3 3 9 Administration Strategy in place since April 2015, employer duties clearly identified.
 Ability to fine employers is provided for in strategy and LGPS regulations.
 Employing authorities are contacted for outstanding information when it is identified that information is missing or contains errors.
-Outstanding data queries are passed to Employer Liaison Team to monitor Advice and consultancy provided.
-Yearly checks on data to highlight gaps Employer administration meetings held twice a year Quarterly e-zine with administration updates, plus special editions when required Guidance available on website Individual employer meetings include review of employer performance 3 2 6 Charlotte Thompson / Shirley Cuthbert / Rachel Lamb Full review of performance within PP being conducted to incorporate Employer performance and Admin strategies Aug-2017
+Outstanding data queries are passed to Employer and Communications Team to monitor Advice and consultancy provided.
+Yearly checks on data to highlight gaps Employer administration meetings held twice a year Quarterly e-zine with administration updates, plus special editions when required Guidance available on website Individual employer meetings include review of employer performance 3 2 6 An Employer and Communications team is now in place.
+The team will consider employer performance and take action to address any issues, as required.
+Ongoing